Kicksecure/usability-misc/README.md

 * Enables unlimited scrollback by default to avoid output from being truncated.

+Ships gsudoedit, a wrapper to run sudoedit with a graphical editor.
 ## How to install `usability-misc` using apt-get ##

 1\.
 Download [Whonix's Signing Key]().